 While you may not be able to stop bullying starting, do not sit back and do nothing, bullying can happen at anytime to anyone and takes many forms – report it and nip it in the bud before it gets out of hand.

-Also report bullying – if you think your child or someone else is being bullied at school you should always report in the first instance to the school (or tell the police if a crime has been committed).
+Also report any issues around children being bullied – if you think your child or someone else is being bullied at school you should always report in the first instance to the school (or tell the police if a crime has been committed).
 Also keep a note of when the bullying happened and in the case of cyberbullying keep a record of the date and time of the calls, emails or texts – don’t delete any messages you receive.

 Head Teachers in state schools also have legal powers to make their pupils behave outside of school (public transport, town centres etc…) so just because a bullying attack happens away from the school premises still inform the school so they can try to deal with it.